IntegerMan/vue-space-sim/README.md

 -   [ ] Render nav markers
 -   [ ] Render jump points
 -   [x] Grid lines should be relative to the system, not the player
+-   [ ] Allow different views to have different zoom settings
+-   [ ] Zoom in and out of the map

 ### Simulation